-Most organisations have a defined set of values.
-These definitions formalize the relationship between the firm’s behaviour—both internally and externally—and a set of moral and cultural goals.
-At the same time, all human-led organisations are steered by informal human values that constitute an invisible but, nonetheless, rigorously-imposed framework for behaviour.
+Most organizations have a defined set of values.
+These definitions formalize the relationship between the firm’s behavior—both internally and externally—and a set of moral and cultural goals.
+At the same time, all human-led organizations are steered by informal human values that constitute an invisible but, nonetheless, rigorously-imposed framework for behavior.

 By contrast, artificial intelligence, however, does not by nature share either of these value systems.
 They have to be consciously designed-in, so to speak.

 In doing this, you need to decide which values are going to be the foundation of your AI systems.
 You need to allocate different weights to those important ethical and legal questions.
 How do you build an AI algorithm that considers both informal ethical considerations and rigidly-defined regulatory perspectives?
 These questions have no easy answer.